 The United Kingdom (UK) left the European Union (EU) on 31 January 2020.
 Since this date, the UK and the EU are separate jurisdictions and there are different legislative requirements in place.

-Of specific interest to the gases industry, the UK has in place its own legislation for the regulation of pressure equipment and transportable pressure equipment which are placed on the market in the UK.
-There are additional requirements in place for Northern Ireland.
+Of specific interest to the gases industry, the UK has in place its own legislation for the regulation of (static) pressure equipment and the regulation of transportable pressure equipment which are placed on the market in Great Britain.
+There are separate requirements in place for Northern Ireland.

 There are several other topics which are of interest to the gases industry, for which BCGA provides links to the relevant Government websites (below).

 Government guidance is being updated, and BCGA will continue to monitor any changes and share key relevant information with members.
-The Government’s Transition Period webpage can be found here.
+The Government provide guidance on managing Brexit here and many other useful links are copied below.

 Transportable pressure equipment is regulated by the Carriage of Dangerous Goods and Use of Transportable Pressure Equipment Regulations (as amended).